gurveershienh/snakevscpu/README.md

 ## Greedy Snake AI

-The CPU snake uses a basic **greedy pathfinding algorithm**.
+The CPU snake uses a **greedy pathfinding algorithm**.
 On each update cycle, it evaluates available directions and chooses the one that brings it closest to the fruit while avoiding collisions with:
 - The board edges
 - Its own body
 - The player snake

 It uses **squared Euclidean distance** for fast calculation and purely local heuristics—no full pathfinding, no memory.
 It’s hungry and reckless.
-You’ll love it or hate it.

----

-## Final notes

-- Fruit can spawn near snake bodies, to be fixed
-- CPU snake occasionally self-sabotages (which is funny)
-- Smart snake algorithms (A*, BFS) and timed game mode to come

----

-Enjoy the chaos.